lyrebird-voice-changer/lyrebird/README.md

 # Lyrebird

-Simple and powerful voice changer for Linux, written in GTK 3.
+Simple and powerful voice changer for Linux, written with Python & GTK.

 ![Lyrebird Screenshot](https://raw.githubusercontent.com/lyrebird-voice-changer/lyrebird/master/preview.png)

 ## Features

-- Built in effects for accurate male and female voices
+- Built in effects for accurate male and female voices.
-- Ability to create and load custom presets
+- Ability to create and load custom presets.
-- Manual pitch scale for finer adjustment
+- Manual pitch scale for finer adjustment.
-- Creates its own temporary virtual input device
+- Creates its own temporary virtual input device.
-- A clean and easy to use GUI
+- A clean and easy to use GUI.

 ## Limitations

-- Lyrebird requires PulseAudio instead of PipeWire, many modern repos like Ubuntu ship with PipeWire by default, this may mean that Lyrebird may be incompatible with your repo.
-Try running `pactl` in your terminal, if the command isn't found, then you're not using PulseAudio.
 - The voice changer operates with a few seconds of delay.

 ## Install